 Even under costly information acquisition or social learning, the usual slow-learning logic might hold only approximately if other offsetting forces are introduced: For example, agents might have access to small amounts of exogenous costless information each period (similarly, under social learning, BH introduce a small fraction of "autarkic" agents, who act solely based on their private information, ignoring others' actions).
 For a fixed positive amount of such exogenous information, the results in BH imply that learning is successful whenever agents' perceptions are within some small enough threshold $\varepsilon > 0$ of the true model.
-Complementary to this, our analysis implies that the smaller the amount of exogenous information, the smaller is ε (i.e., the more sensitive is learning to misspecification), and in the limit as there is no exogenous information, vanishingly small amounts of misspecification can generate extreme failures of learning.
-Taken together, these results suggest that some policy interventions, such as releasing additional public signals or shutting down some agents' observations of others' actions, might be used to "robustify" learning against misspecification, but that the effectiveness of such interventions would depend on the relative strength of additional information and agents' amount of misspecification.
+Complementary to this, our analysis implies that the smaller the amount of exogenous information, the smaller is $\varepsilon$ (i.e., the more sensitive is learning to misspecification), and in the limit as there is no exogenous information, vanishingly small amounts of misspecification can generate extreme failures of learning.
+The following example illustrates this point: